uaf-arctic-eco-modeling/dvm-dos-tem/README.md

 latitude ecosystems.

-> Whats with the name? `dvm-dos-tem` is short for "Dynamic Vegetation \[Model\] Dynamic Organic Soil Terrestrial Ecosystem Model" Orignally the model was simply "TEM", and as more logic and capabilities have been added, the name has grown.
+> Whats with the name? `dvm-dos-tem` is short for "Dynamic Vegetation \[Model\] Dynamic Organic Soil Terrestrial Ecosystem Model".
+Orignally the model was simply "TEM", and as more logic and capabilities have been added, the name has grown.
 We still frequently use simply "TEM" because it is less cumbersome for writing and typing.